I have an affinity for old things.

 Since there are only two ingredients, both are important.
 Let’s start with the cookies.
 If you’re in LA, head to Gelson’s where they have them in stock.
 Here’s a link online where they sell them.
 The unfortunate part is that they sell them in bulk?
 Who wants to buy $60 worth of chocolate wafers?!
 Umm…no one.
 Dumb.

 On the East Coast I hear Publix is the place.
-Call around–it’s worth it!
+Call around--it's worth it!

 And obviously, you can make your own, but isn’t the charm in a cake like this that you don’t have to turn on the oven?